 They provide your staff and management team with a deep understanding of your customers’ objectives, needs and priorities.
 In turn, this helps your SME:

 - Determine its key priorities and areas of focus

 - Identify opportunities for co-creation and innovation

-- Increased customer retention and customer spend
+- Increase customer retention and customer spend

+Customer workshops can be applied to any industry.
 They are particularly useful for B2B companies with complex, highly involved and/or technical offerings such as:

 How are Strategic Customer Workshops Conducted?

 - Conducted as a half or full day workshop